Everest Base Camp Trek Highlights

 - You feel enticed with the sight of dying sun spreading its rays over the face of Mount Everest from Kala Patthar.

 - You walk past the breathtaking Khumbu Glacier and Khumbu Icefalls.

-- You can give yourself a treat by stroll around the busiest Sherpa Town- Namche Bazaar.
+- You can give yourself a treat by a stroll around the busiest Sherpa Town- Namche Bazaar.